o-charts/manuals/oernc_en_US.md

 - Your charts expire after a year from the purchase date.
 After expiration, charts will keep working on your system but you can not request updates for them any longer.

-- During the one years period you can add your parallel or backup system.
+- During the one years period you can assign your charts to any system.
 Once the licensing period is over, this will not be possible any longer.

 # Installing Charts

 If the system where you want to install your charts **is connected to Internet** follow the steps in **Get charts online**.
+This is the easiest and recommended method.

 If the system where you want to install your charts is **NOT connected to Internet** follow the steps in **Get charts offline**.